 The Dallas Region is home to two major art districts.
 The Dallas Arts District, anchored by the Dallas Museum of Art, Morton H. Meyerson Symphony Center, Nasher Sculpture Center, and AT&T Performing Arts Center, is nearly 70 acres — the largest urban arts district in the country.
-Here, you can catch a performance of Texas Ballet Theater, a Broadway touring production, classical or local musicians, a night of live storytelling, TED talks, movies and music under the stars, festivals, art exhibits, and so much more.
-We’d be willing to bet you could spend every weekend in our Arts District and never run out of new things to do and discover.
+Here, you can catch a performance of Texas Ballet Theater, a Broadway touring production, classical or local musicians, a night of live storytelling, TED talks, movies and music under the stars, festivals, exhibits, and so much more.
+We’d be willing to bet you could spend every weekend here and never run out of new things to do and discover.
 What’s more: The Fort Worth Cultural District claims five internationally recognized museums, including the Kimbell Art Museum, the Amon Carter Museum of American Art, and The Modern.

 Beyond our fantastic cultural centers, the Dallas Region has hundreds of smaller museums and public galleries, scores of professional and community theaters, dozens of local symphony and chamber orchestras, dance troupes, and opera associations.
-It’s no wonder that the Dallas arts community contributes almost $900 million to the economy annually.
+It’s no wonder that the artistic community contributes almost $900 million to the economy annually.
 No matter your artistic pursuit, you can find it here.